Adult development: Family

 Family relationships tend to be some of the most enduring bonds created within one's lifetime.
 As adults age, their children often feel a sense of filial obligation, in which they feel obligated to care for their parents.
-This is particularly prominent in Asian cultures.
+Adult children can often be informal caregivers to their parents as they help them with personal needs, chores, and finances.

 Marital satisfaction remains high in older couples, oftentimes increasing shortly after retirement.
 This can be attributed to increased maturity and reduced conflict within the relationship.
 However, when health problems arise, the relationship can become strained.
 Studies of spousal caregivers of individuals with Alzheimer's disease show marital satisfaction is significantly lower than in couples who are not affected.
 Most people will experience the loss of a family member by death within their lifetime.
 This life event is usually accompanied by some form of bereavement, or grief.
 There is no set time frame for a mourning period after a loved one passes away, rather every person experiences bereavement in a different form and manner.

 In the United States, Hispanic populations tend to have far less poor disease outcomes in comparison to non-Hispanic whites.
 The support that individuals receive when diagnosed with health problems has been proven to have a significant impact on how well the person handles it later on.
 Social support from not only family but friends as well can influence a person's survival rate and health outcome.
 The cultural differences of social relationships between Hispanics and non-Hispanic whites may help to explain this paradox.
 Typically, Hispanic families may be more resilient against disease outcomes because of having a stronger support system including family and friends.